Meclizine: 7 things you should know

-- May interact with a number of other drugs including those that also cause sedation or drugs that are also metabolized by CYP2D6 hepatic enzymes.
+- May interact with several other drugs including those that cause sedation or drugs that are also metabolized by CYP2D6 hepatic enzymes.

 - Rarely, allergic-type reactions to meclizine have been reported.

-- Take one hour prior to travel when used to prevent motion sickness from developing.
+- Take one hour before you travel if you are using meclizine to prevent motion sickness.
 The dosage of meclizine may be repeated every 24 hours for the duration of the journey.

 - Do not give meclizine to children under the age of 12.

 - Meclizine works in about an hour when used for motion sickness.
 It should be taken at least an hour before traveling for maximal benefit.
 The effects of meclizine persist for 8 to 24 hours

 Medicines that interact with meclizine may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with meclizine.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.